 A vehicle that fails to activate a turn signal continuously for 100 feet before turning.
 (Cal.
 Veh.
 Code § 22108).
 Note: Members may stop vehicles for unsafe turns or lane changes.
 (E.g. Cal.
 Veh.
 Code § 22107).

 A vehicle that has a person sleeping in the vehicle.
 (S.F.
-Trans.
-Code § 97).
+Police Code § 97).
 Note: Members may make a stop for this code violation when another City agency (including HSOC, MTA, or Public Health) requests that the Department do so.

-Any stop of a pedestrian for an infraction in violation of the California Vehicle Code or San Francisco Transportation Code unless there is an immediate danger that the pedestrian will crash with a moving vehicle, scooter, bicycle, or other device moving exclusively by human power.
+Any stop of a pedestrian for an infraction in violation of the California Vehicle Code, the San Francisco Police Code, or San Francisco Transportation Code unless there is an immediate danger that the pedestrian will crash with a moving vehicle, scooter, bicycle, or other device moving exclusively by human power.

 Nothing in section 9.07.04(A) above prohibits a member from taking any of the following actions so long as it does not result in an investigative detention as defined in DGO 5.03: (a) issuing a citation to a parked car, (b) warning an individual that their conduct is in violation of the law, (c) requesting that an individual conform their conduct to the law, or (d) mailing a citation as permitted by state and local law.